uranus4ever/Lane-Detection/README.md

 A possible improvement would be to create the link between two continuous picture in the video.
 That would help to make output detection more natural if eliminating sudden appearance/disappearance.

+There are other solutions here.
+Please consider the following, threshold = 50 min_line_len = 100
+max_line_gap = 160

+Please examine the parameters by modifying them separately.
+That will allow you to identify how each parameter affects the lane line.
+For example,

+'max_line_gap' defined the maximum distance between segments that will be connected to a single line.
+'min_line_len' defined the minimum length of a line that will be created.
+Increasing these parameters will create smoother and longer lines

+"threshold" defined the minimum number of intersections in a given grid cell that are required to choose a line.
+Increasing this parameter, the filter will choose longer lines and ignore short lines.